Medical writers are catalysts in knowledge translation

 “Now, look, I – I like to look at evidence.
 I plead to that.
 I think evidence is important when you’re making decisions that affect other people’s lives.”

 And I am sure all medical practitioners want to use the most recent and up to date evidence when they are making decisions.
 As a medical writer I help translate research into practice and I do it because it makes a difference.
-Medical writers act as catalysts – we speed up the translation process.
+Medical writers act as catalysts – we speed up the knowledge translation process and enhance research impact.

 So thanks Simon Sinek for helping me crystallise my thoughts about why I do what I do and why I love what I do.